 Gornal and Sedgley Team Ministry

-SERVICES AND EVENTS AT ALL SAINTS' AND ST ANDREW'S
+SERVICES AND EVENTS AT ALL SAINTS', ST ANDREW'S AND ST PETER'S

 Please notify us of any services or events that are missing from the listing.

 All Saints' most recent pewsheet: